kufu-ai/kanvas/README.md

 Tired of maintaining adhoc scripts or proprietary CI pipelines?

-It's sole goal is to make it the last time for you to write an adhoc script to deploy your application.
+`kanvas`'s sole goal is to never require you to write an adhoc script to deploy your application.
 You write a kanvas configuration file once, and use it for various use-cases listed below...

 ## Use-cases